 Option 1: Watch David.
-R Williams, a public health sociologist, on the TED stage (17:19) discusses why race and deep-rooted systemic racism have such a profound impact on health.
+R Williams, a public health sociologist, on the TED stage discuss why race and deep-rooted systemic racism have such a profound impact on health.

-Option 2: Read this article from the CDC regarding Disparities in Maternal Mortality Rates and visit BirthNet's site to learn how this local non-profit is eliminating the inequities in birth outcomes for all childbearing people.
+Option 2: Read this article from the CDC regarding Disparities in Maternal Mortality Rates and visit BirthNet's site to learn how this local non-profit is eliminating inequities in birth outcomes for all childbearing people.

-Option 3: Hear Dr. Camara Phyllis Jones, explain the social determinants of health through her analogy of the "cliff of good health" (5:18) in a video collaboration with Urban Institute.
+Option 3: Hear Dr. Camara Phyllis Jones explain social determinants of health through her analogy of the "cliff of good health" in a video collaboration with the Urban Institute.